-The OSCCON register (Register 4-2) controls several aspects of the system clock's operation, both in full power operation and in Power Managed modes.
+The OSCCON register (Register 4-2) controls several aspects of the system clock's operation, both in full power operation and in power-managed modes.

-The System Clock Select bits, SCS1:SCS0, select the clock source that is used when the device is operating in Power Managed modes.
+The System Clock Select bits, SCS1:SCS0, select the clock source that is used when the device is operating in power-managed modes.
 When the bits are cleared (SCS<1:0> = 00), the system clock source comes from the main oscillator that is selected by the

-Fosc2:Fosc0 configuration bits in Configuration Register 1.
-When the bits are set in any other manner, the system clock source is provided by the Timer1 oscillator (SCS1:SCS0 = 01), or from the internal oscillator block (SCS1:SCS0 = 10).
-After a RESET, SCS<1:0> are always set to '00'.
+FOSC2:FOSC0 configuration bits in Configuration Word 1 register.
+When the bits are set in any other manner, the system clock source is provided by the Timer1 oscillator (SCS1:SCS0 = 01) or from the internal oscillator block (SCS1:SCS0 = 10).
+After a Reset, SCS<1:0> are always set to '00'.

-Note: The instruction to immediately follow the modification of SCS<1:0> will have an instruction time (TcY) based on the previous clock source.
+Note: The instruction to immediately follow the modification of SCS<1:0> will have an instruction time (TCY) based on the previous clock source.
 This should be taken into consideration when developing time dependant code.

 The Internal Oscillator Select bits, IRCF2:IRCF0, select the frequency output of the internal oscillator block that is used to drive the system clock.
-The choices are the INTRC source (31.25 kHz), the INTOSC source (8 MHz), or one of the six frequencies derived from the INTOSC postscaler (125 kHz to 4 MHz).
-Changing the configuration of these bits has an immediate change on the internal oscillator's output.
+The choices are the INTRC source (31.25 kHz), the INTOSC source (8 MHz) or one of the six frequencies derived from the INTOSC postscaler (125 kHz to 4 MHz).
+Changing the configuration of these bits has an immediate change on the multiplexor's frequency output.